The Kritarchy of Esotera

 The history of Esotera takes place long before it became realized.
 The idea of Esotera was postulated by the Necromancer Goz and his friend, Sargon of the City Ur, during their shared time dwelling in the City of Kalamar.
 They were both idealists and discussed what it would take to design a culture where the study of magic could flourish and the people could prosper under a set of egalitarian laws.

-The country would do its best to stamp out divine radicalism through rule by a Council of five Judges (with one judge henceforth called the Chief Justice) acting as the voice and leader of the military.
+The country would do its best to stamp out divine radicalism through rule by a Council of Judges (with one judge henceforth called the Chief Justice) acting as the voice and leader of the military.
 This Chief Justice would share equal power in terms of deciding existing laws, disseminating said laws, and, with the rest of the Council, deciding on punishment for those who broke the law and rewards for those who followed it.
 The people could freely worship whomever they wanted and freely practice their faith, but the country could never be a theocracy.
 It was the experience of Goz and Sargon that Clerics and Cavaliers, while powerful magic users themselves, have a history of blindly hunting and hurting those their faiths deemed “dangerous and or heretical”; such classes could not be reasonably persuaded to do otherwise.

+During the time of the Great Plague, Sargon and his people traveled north to safer lands.
+His people were dying and left to obscurity as the Realm forgot about them, embittering Sargon, but driving him to succeed.
 It was here, in desperation, that he remembered the idea of Esotera.
-As if by a miracle, more Warlocks, stronger than the last in power and will, appeared as if from the aether.
-One by one, Sargon approached all of them, sharing his vision for Esotera, and gaining their agreement to see it realized.
+As if by a miracle, Warlocks, great in strength in power and will, appeared from the ether.
+One by one, Sargon approached, sharing his vision for Esotera and gaining their agreement to see it realized.
 These Warlocks, like Sargon, suffered the prejudice of the Realm and persecution from the Ravenguard, but together they could withstand great tribulation.

 The ideals of Esotera could not solve the problem of disease, however.
 After all, what did a Warlock know about mystical means required to heal the infected?
 Then it struck them: the dead were unaffected by the plague, the dead could till the soil, and the dead could harvest grain and hunt with direction.
 “But,” Sargon wondered, “How could they implement it?”
 It was later said that Sargon gazed upon his Phylactery and, after great thought, knew what to do.
 It would be a great deed, requiring the aid of his Patron Goz, the work of all the Warlocks, and the willing offering of the power of thousands of souls.
 Sargon’s sacrifice would be the greatest.
 To start the process, Goz required Sargon reverse his undeath and utilize that power as a catalyst.
 In exchange, Sargon’s people would no longer suffer.
 Sargon willingly agreed.

 Over the course of twelve endless days, and ending on the twilight of the thirteenth night, the Warlocks crafted a Phylactery, in the shape of a burning star atop a crescent moon, for all who wished it: those who would rather live in un-life and without pain.
 Such a boon was not mandated, and any who declined the offer were free to offer and receive healing from the casters able to do so.
 The thousands of people who gave their life over to the Phylactery had a new life without plague and, in turn, a sense of nationalism and pride took its place.
 They tended the fields, they aided the sick, and the rate of infection dwindled to almost a halt.
+Sargon was elected Chief Justice for his sacrifice and the rest of the Warlocks were elected as Justices.
+In the newly established capital of Carcosa, the first laws were written and the Kritarchy of Esotera was born.